Weingut SeegerWeisser Burgunder - Chardonnay Trocken

 The white Chardonnay is a grape variety that originated in France (Burgundy).
 It produces a variety of grape specially used for wine making.
 It is rare to find this grape to eat on our tables.
 This variety of grape is characterized by small bunches, and small grapes.
 White Chardonnay can be found in many vineyards: South West, Burgundy, Jura, Languedoc & Roussillon, Cognac, Bordeaux, Beaujolais, Savoie & Bugey, Loire Valley, Champagne, Rhone Valley, Armagnac, Lorraine, Alsace, Provence & Corsica.

-Informations about the Winery Weingut Seeger
+Informations about the Weingut Seeger

-The Winery Weingut Seeger is one of of the world's great estates.
+The Weingut Seeger is one of of the world's great estates.
 It offers 61 wines for sale in the of Baden to come and discover on site or to buy online.

 The wine region of Baden